 - Assault with intention of wrongfully confining a person

 Section 101 In other circumstances the defender may cause any harm except death

 If the offence be not of any of the descriptions enumerated in the last preceding section, the right of private defence of the body does not extend to the voluntary causing of death to the assailant, but does extend, under the restrictions mentioned in section 99, to the voluntary causing to the assailant of any harm other than death.

-Section 102 Right commences as soon as reasonable apprehension of danger to body arises and continues till the apprehension continues
+Section 102 Right commences as soon as a reasonable apprehension of danger to the body arises and continues till the apprehension continues

-Section 106 In case of reasonable apprehension of death if defender cannot exercise the right without risk of harm to innocent person, he may even run that risk.
+Section 106 In case of reasonable apprehension of death if the defender cannot exercise the right without risk of harm to an innocent person, he may even run that risk.

 A is attacked by a mob who attempt to murder him.
 He cannot effectually exercise his right of private defence without firing on the mob, and he cannot fire without risk of harming young children who are mingled with the mob.
 A commits no offence if by so firing he harms any of the children.